Arseni1919/Learning_DRL/README.md

 The bad news, once again as in "Qatten" paper, the approach is complex and it is hard to fully understand the theoretical strength of the paper.

 They took the smart combination of $Q$ values from "Qatten" paper, attention mechanism, duelling trick from the "Dueling DQN" paper and smashed it all together on top of the MARL problem and it worked.

+> Now take the Qatten and Duelling Q-learning and merge two ideas.
+QPlex factorises advantage values.

 ### MAPPO (2022)